tomxue/ReSampler/README.md

 ![spectrogram: 0-48khz sweep ](https://github.com/jniemann66/ReSampler/blob/master/96khz_sweep-3dBFS_64f(to44k).png)
 *Spectrogram of 0-48kHz Sine Sweep @96kHz sample rate, after having been downsampled to 44kHz sample rate*

-## Description of code

-Sample Rate Conversion is accomplished using the usual interpolation/decimation techniques.
-However, when using complex conversion ratios (such as 44.1k <--> 48k), a rather large FIR lowpass filter is used to ensure a clean conversion.

-Resampler uses the C++ wrapper of the outstanding [libsndfile](http://www.mega-nerd.com/libsndfile/) library for sound file I/O operations.
-(I originally embarked upon writing my own sound-file I/O library, but quickly realised the enormity of such an undertaking, and subsequently adopted libsndfile)

-The FIR filter class written for this project uses SSE SIMD instructions when using single-precision floating-point to perform 4 multiply/accumulate operations simultaneously.
-This has been found to yield a speed improvement of approximately 3x.
-Some experimentation was also done with 2x double-precision SSE2 SIMD, but was found to be no faster than the basic scalar implementation, and has thus been commented-out (but not deleted) from the source.

-(Additionally, some progress has been made recently with a build of the project using AVX instructions, on supported CPUs / OSes, to perform 8 single-precision or 4 double-precision multiply/accumulate operations at a time.)

-Resampler was developed on Visual C++ 2015, as it uses some C++11 features.
-(Porting to other environments is intended in the future)

 ## Motivation
 This project arose out of: